erduotong/nuitka-doc-zh/docs/--help.md

                         package data for 'package_name' should be matched as 'package_name/*.txt'.
 Or for the whole directory
                         simply use 'package_name'.
 Default empty.
+    --include-onefile-external-data=PATTERN
+                        Include the specified data file patterns outside of the onefile binary, rather than on the inside.
+Makes only sense in case of '--onefile' compilation.
+First files have to be specified as included somehow, then this refers to target paths.
+Default empty.
     --list-package-data=LIST_PACKAGE_DATA
                         Output the data files found for a given package name.
                         Default not done.